andybp85/andybp85.github.io/README.md

 - Prefer functions over OOP.
     - I need to write a blog post about this at some point, but basically if you're not actually modeling the interaction of objects, OOP isn't the best abstraction.
+- All patching/spys/etc. are set up in the unit tests in which they're used.
+    - Yes, this violates DRY.
+In this case, it's better for readability (especially for the next guy) to not have to wonder what magic is happening somewhere else in the file to get the test to pass.

 (This is a bit of a rant, for [why](https://www.andrewstanish.com/about#about-site) go read the site :)